incodehq/incode-platform/README.md

    to the `HasTransactionId` interface.
 These collections will therefore display for any command, published event or audit entry.

+In 1.7.0, it is necessary to explicitly register `CommandServiceJdoContributions` and `BackgroundCommandServiceJdoContributions` in `isis.properties` (the rationale being that this service contributes functionality that appears in the user interface).
+In 1.8.0-SNAPSHOT this policy is reversed, and the services are automatically registered using `@DomainService`.
+Use security to suppress its contributions if required.

 ## Related Modules/Services ##

 As well as defining the `CommandService` and `BackgroundCommandService` APIs, Isis' applib defines several other